Walter-Haynes/COGS/README.md

 ## Custom Base Classes

-GoCS come packaged with `BaseComponent` and `BaseSystem` base classes to get you started quickly.
+COGS come packaged with `BaseComponent` and `BaseSystem` base classes to get you started quickly.

 Both of these classes are derived from `MonoBehaviour`.

-However, if you need your components or systems to derive from other root classes, you don't have to use those provided by GoCS.
+However, if you need your components or systems to derive from other root classes, you don't have to use those provided by COGS.
 You only have to implement the `IComponent` and `ISystem` interfaces.
 The API provides a `BaseImplementation` static helper class that makes this process easy and future-proof.

 ### Custom Base Component

 Let's say you are making an online game with UNET and thus need to use `NetworkBehaviour` instead of MonoBehaviour as your base component type.

-To make it GoCS-compatible, you could create your own `BaseNetworkComponent` class:
+To make it COGS-compatible, you could create your own `BaseNetworkComponent` class:

 ```csharp
 // Derive from NetworkBehaviour and implement IComponent